 Carnem-levamen (or levare) in Latin means “to remove the meat” – so the word “Carnival” refers to the era where followers of the Roman Catholic faith would indulge in one last day of dancing, drinking and general fun (and most probably meat!) before the start of Lent – a period of abstinence from life’s indulgences in the run-up to Easter.

 Today, this one day of indulgence has transformed into a week-long festival of revelry and fun, celebrated across the world, but most prominently in Brazil.
 Different cities in Brazil have their own ways of celebrating, but the most famous festivities take place in Rio De Janeiro.
 Masses gather at the city’s Sambodromo stadium, often wearing masks and colorful costumes, dancing to the rhythmic drumbeats of Samba music.

-Rio’s Carnival festivities – the most popular Carnival event in Brazil – is taking place between 20 and 30 April 2022, in Rio de Janeiro.
-After a two-year suspension of the festivities due to COVID, expect a party to rival the most riotous of revelry at the Sambadrome stadium.
+Rio’s Carnival festivities – the most popular Carnival event in Brazil – is taking place between 17th to 25th February 2023, in Rio de Janeiro.

 Here are 5 fun facts about Brazil’s infamous Carnival

 1. Carnival in Brazil attracts quite the crowd

 - 500,000 foreign visitors attend Carnival every year

 - 2 million people take to the streets every day

 - 10 million litres of beer are consumed every year

 2. Carnival is technically a farewell to meat